KGWN-TV: Technical information

-KGWN subchannels
+Subchannels

-KGWN turned off its analog signal on channel 5 (VHF), and transitioned to digital on UHF 30 on the mandatory June 12, 2009 conversion date at 3PM local time.
+KGWN turned off its analog signal on channel 5 (VHF), and transitioned to digital on UHF 30 on the mandatory June 12, 2009, conversion date at 3 p.m. local time.

-KSTF subchannels

 KGWN's semi-satellite KSTF did not offer any subchannels until upgrades to the microwave link connecting the stations were made in the mid-2010s; additionally, as the link used analog equipment, KSTF could only broadcast in standard definition.
 However, KGWN's high definition feed was carried in Scottsbluff on Charter digital channel 785.
 As of 2015, KSTF broadcasts in high definition and carries the KGWN subchannels.

 By March 2020, the KGWN-DT3 feed of Cheyenne CW had been upgraded into 720p HD over-the-air; it had been airing in the 4:3 standard definition picture format, before then; however, the KSTF-DT3 feed of Cheyenne CW continues to be aired in the 480i 4:3 picture format.
-Meanwhile, the KGWN feed of CBS had been upgraded into 1080i full HD over-the-air; it had been airing in the 720p HD picture format, before then, as the KSTF feed of CBS continues to be.
+Meanwhile, the KGWN feed of CBS had been upgraded into 1080i full HD over-the-air; before then, it had been airing in the 720p HD picture format.